jakemanger/dhr/README.md

 # deep_radiologist
-An automatic method to detect points in micro-ct imagery by making a Convolutional neural network do heatmap regression.
+Uses a convolutional neural network to do heatmap regression.

 ## TODO